nebularthm/CellAutomataSimulations/doc/DESIGN_PLAN.md

 Brian Li: bl195

+Connor Penny: cgp19

 ## Design Overview
-Model: SImulate Class- In charge of controlling the simulation/grid elements, modifies grid state, knows the rules of the simulation
+Model: Simulate Class- In charge of controlling the simulation/grid elements, modifies grid state, knows the rules of the simulation

-        Grid - Class: In charge of different grid formations

-        Cell - Class- Each type of cell, has a state, knows it's neighbhors
+        Grid - Class: Holds grid of cell objects.
+Knows rules for neighborhoods and can discern valid neighbors for a given cell.
+Has functionality to loop through cells in grid and apply rules to each cell

+        Cell - Class: Holds the state of the cell and knows it's neighbhors, also holds the state of its next generation, and has functionality to change modify its state and its next generation state

+        Rule - Interface: will be implemented for each game with logic specific to that game's rules and can modify a cell's next generation state given information about the cell's state and its neighbors

-        File reader- Gets the rules, starting config, everyhting else
+        File reader- Gets the game, the grid dimensions, & starting configuration of grid from a CSV

 View: View Class- Has Start, Step, End